lrutkin/portfolio/README.md

 _This portfolio webpage gives more details about my projects at Epicodus, as well as providing information about me, my professional and educational background, and hobbies and interests._

+_A live version of the portfolio can be found [at this link on GitHub Pages](https://lrutkin.github.io/portfolio/)._

-_This can be used as a template for other portfolio projects._
+_This can be used as a template for other portfolio projects using the steps below._

 ## Setup/Installation Requirements